 So, go ahead and read a book for a bit.

 Find something good to watch on TV.

 Whip up that cocktail you’d like to have with dinner.

 Because dinner will take care of itself and be ready when the buzzer goes off.

 One Pan Smoky Ranch Pork Chops with Veggies

-- In a small bowl, mix together ranch salad dressing mix, smoked paprika, oregano, and salt and pepper (to taste) then set aside.
+In a small mixing bowl, mix together ranch salad dressing mix, smoked paprika, oregano, and salt and pepper (to taste) then set aside.

 - Pour olive oil over pork chops, baby potatoes, and green beans, then toss to coat.
 Tip: I separate the potatoes and the green beans into separate bowls and place the pork chops on a plate, then add 1 tablespoon of olive oil to each bowl/plate.

 - Place pork chops, potatoes, and green beans on prepared baking sheet.
 Sprinkle genersouly with smoky ranch seasoning, minced garlic, and fresh oregano.

 - Bake in the oven for 35-40 minutes or until the pork chops are cooked through and veggies are tender.